Thursday, March 10, 2011

 * Volunteer - It takes a lot of energy to be negative.
 Use that energy for good instead.

-* Make a "Bliss List" - Even on our worst days, there are ALWAYS things to be faithful for.
+* Make a "Bliss List" - Even on our worst days, there are ALWAYS things to be thankful for.
 Do it monthly, weekly, or daily.
-Just remember and be thankful.
+Just remember and be grateful.

 * Reminisce with friends over good times and hilarious stories